htcooper/htcooper.github.io/docs/resume.md

     **Digital Strategy Director**, *Claremont Graduate University*
-    Jul 2017 - Jun 2022
+    Sep 2015 - Jun 2022
     Claremont, CA
-    * Led digital product and marketing teams and oversaw relationships with 3 external agency partners.
+    * Led digital product and marketing teams and managed partnerships with 3 external agencies.
-    * Improved website SEO, accessibility, and QA scores to meet or exceed education industry benchmarks, growing inbound traffic 30% YoY for FY 20/21
+    * Improved CGU website SEO, accessibility, and QA scores to meet or exceed industry benchmarks, growing inbound traffic 30% YoY for FY 20/21
-    * Improved applicant numbers for teacher education programs by 157% YoY 20/21 through user journey research, new persona development, and data-driven marketing content development.
+    * Improved applicant numbers for education programs by 157% YoY 20/21 through user journey research, persona development, and data-driven content development.
-    * Led intranet migration from 3rd party platform and redesigned it according to user/security needs, making it the 2nd most visited site on the CGU domain.
+    * Led intranet migration from 3rd party platform and rebuilt it according to user/security needs, making it the 2nd most visited site on the CGU domain.
-    * Reduced staff report generation time by 80% by implementing CGU's first dynamic reporting framework using Google Data Studio.
+    - Created first comprehensive digital advertising strategy for the university, launching coordinated paid media and SEM campaigns, bringing in 20% of the enrolled class for the new MA in Leadership program.
     * Created brand awareness campaign that brought 260K new users to the CGU website.
     * Won a Silver CASE District VII award as content lead for the CGU Viewbook.

-    **Digital Strategy Lead**, *Claremont Graduate University*
-    Sep 2015 - Jun 2017
-    Claremont, CA
     - Won a Bronze CASE District VII Award and increased admissions leads by 20% within the first year of executing the largest digital transformation project in the university's history.
     * Improved bounce-rate/stickiness on academic program pages by 20% and increased time-on-page over industry standards through market- and user-research-fueled content/UX strategy.
     - Managed stakeholder buy-in on a cross-functional team that included 6 members of senior leadership and an external development agency.
+    - Led the successful redesign/relaunch of the Drucker School of Management’s website, resulting in an almost 300% increase in new visitors YoY.
+    - Promoted to Director in July 2017, reflecting recognition of leadership and impact.

     **Additional Work Experience**
     - *Principal, Hollis Tenley Consulting*